 Focus on getting stronger and building muscle mass.
 High amounts of compound movements while engaging large muscle groups.
 Focused muscle groups: chest, back, legs, shoulders.

-Higher reps and lower rest time which keeps the heart-rate high during a workout.
+Higher reps and lower rest times keep your heart rate high during a workout.
 Also, more time will be recommended for cardio exercises.

 A routine a bodybuilder might follow.
 Similar to strength training but biceps and triceps are included in focused muscle groups.
 Furthermore, the focus isn't totally about getting stronger but more on the physique.

 Competitive back squat, bench press, and deadlift type routine.
 One of these lifts or variations will be a part of every workout.
 Lower reps and higher weight with less cardio.
 Only upper/lower split or full body option.

-Variations of clean, jerk and snatch.
+Variations of the clean, jerk, and snatch.
 Less cardio, more sets of fewer reps (e.g., singles, doubles).
 Always a full-body workout.

 Q: “My fitness goal is to ‘lose weight' and this isn’t a fitness goal in Fitbod, which fitness goal is right for me?”

 A: When someone wants to “lose weight," they usually mean they want to lose fat.
 We quote “lose weight” because weight can be an uninformative number and shouldn’t be the primary focus when beginning a fat loss journey.
 Losing fat while gaining muscle does not necessarily mean you are going to lose weight.